 When you or your loved one enters inpatient treatment for mental illness and substance abuse at River Place Behavioral Health, you can expect to receive comprehensive services that have been customized according to your or your loved one’s specific needs, and that are provided in an atmosphere of dignity and respect.

-Our state-of-the-art treatment center in LaPlace, Louisiana features specialized treatment tracks for adolescents, adults, and senior adults whose lives have been impacted by mental and/or behavioral health concerns.
+Our state-of-the-art treatment center in LaPlace, Louisiana features specialized treatment tracks for adolescents and adults whose lives have been impacted by mental and/or behavioral health concerns.
 Our age-appropriate services address the unique ways that members of these demographic groups are impacted by mental and behavioral health disorders, and are provided in a manner that is best suited to the developmental levels of our patients.

 Age is just one of many factors that we consider when developing personalized treatment plans for each individual who heals with us.
 One of your first experiences at River Place will be to complete a thorough assessment.
 This will enable the members of your treatment team to identify the therapeutic elements that will best help you to achieve true and lasting healing from the effects of mental illness and substance abuse.